There

 Jaune,

-an expensive apéritif wine not unlike Amontillado sherry, made
+an expensive apéritif wine not unlike Amontillado sherry,

 exclusively from the Savagnin grape variety.
 The most prestigious

 appellation for Vin Jaune is Château Chalon.
-This wine is made from
+This wine is

 late harvested grapes, and then left to mature in casks for at least